Download: Golden Fleece: Taxpayer Subsidies for Small Nuclear Reactors (pdf)

 Generation mPower, LLC (GmP) is a jointly-owned subsidiary of Babcock & Wilcox Nuclear Energy Inc. (B&W) and Bechtel Power Corporation.
 Established in 1867, B&W is a public utility component manufacturer and government contractor based in Charlotte, NC with more than 12,000 employees.
 B&W made nearly $170 million in net profits in 2011.
 Bechtel is one of the largest engineering and construction companies in the United States with more than 50,000 employees.
 Founded in 1898, Bechtel Power Corporation is headquartered in San Francisco, CA.

-GmP was founded in 2010 following two years of research and development, and intends to commercialize its 125 MWe small modular reactor by 2018.[1]
-GmP is partnering with the federally-owned Tennessee Valley Authority (TVA) which aims to construct a ‘six pack’ of SMRs at TVA’s Clinch River site in Tennessee.[2]
-In 2012, GmP altered its reactor design to increase generation capacity to 180 MWe,[3] downsized its plans to only four reactors at TVA’s Clinch River site, and delayed the proposed initial operating date until 2022—dependent on plant licensing from NRC.[4]
-GmP’s reactor is proposed to be 83 feet tall by 13 feet wide, have a four-year refueling lifecycle,[5] and construction period of three years.[6]
-As of May 2012, more than $200 million has been spent on the development of GmP’s SMR design.[7]
-Most recently, GmP signed a contract with TVA to start preparing the NRC construction permit application for the proposed reactors at TVA’s Clinch River site.[8]
-GmP aims to submit its design certification application in 2014.[9]
+GmP was founded in 2010 and intends to commercialize its 180 MWe small modular reactor by October 2021.
+GmP is partnering with the federally-owned Tennessee Valley Authority (TVA) which aims to construct a ‘four pack’ of SMRs at TVA’s Clinch River site in Tennessee.
+Prior to these plans, GmP had intended to construct up to six reactors the TVA site and reach a commercial operation date by 2018, however Gmp altered it plans in 2012—dependent on plant licensing from NRC.
+GmP’s reactor is proposed to be 83 feet tall by 13 feet wide, have a four-year refueling lifecycle, and construction period of three years.
+As of May 2012, more than $200 million has been spent on the development of GmP’s SMR design.
+Most recently, GmP signed a contract with TVA to start preparing the NRC construction permit application for the proposed reactors at TVA’s Clinch River site.
+GmP aims to submit its design certification application in 2014.

 Fluor Power Corporation